 Journal of Student Research utilizes an Open Access Model where all published articles are made freely available to anyone to read/download.
 We provide our authors and readers with high-quality services, such as editorial triaging of submissions, facilitating a collaborative faculty provided peer-review, plagiarism checks, quality assurance of articles, management of production services (i.e. copyediting, layout editing, and quality control checks), indexing, archiving, and long term preservation of published articles via professional preservation networks and the journal platform.
 To continue to provide these services the authors are required to pay the Article Processing Charge (APC).

 The APC for manuscripts is paid in Two Phases (additional service fee applicable):

 Additional Author Charge:

 Only 5 authors (including advisors) per submission are allowed to be included.
-To add any additional author/advisor to the manuscript's contributor list will cost a fee of $25 per individual.
+To include any additional author/advisor to the manuscript's contributor list will cost a fee of $25 per individual.
 The authors will pay this fee only when accepted for publication.